firefinancialservices/slate/source/index.md

 Field | Description
 --------- | -----------
-`code` | This is the Payment Request Code that is assigned by Fire to this request.
+`code` | This is the Payment Request Code that is assigned by fire.com to this request.
 Used in the URL to share this request.
 `type` | The type of the request - either `DIRECT` (a one-to-one request to a specific mobile number) or `SHAREABLE` (a request that can be paid by anyone who receives it)
 `direction` | either `SENT` or `RECEIVED` depending on whether you sent or received the request.
 `status` | This can be `ACTIVE`, `EXPIRED` or `CLOSED`.
 Only `ACTIVE` requests can be paid.